The Birdcage: Critical response

+Gay community

 Criticisms from the gay community opined that the film contained broad stereotypes of gay people, particularly in its depiction of effeminate gay men.
 In The New York Times, critic Bruce Bawer wrote that the film reinforces stereotypes that "homosexuals are marginal, superficial creatures with plenty of disposable income and relationships that aren't as solid as heterosexual marriages".
 In response to the criticisms, Nichols stressed that the film is not meant to reflect the gay community as a whole, commenting, "Our jokes were about divas, about the theater, and about the stars.
 And some critics responded as if they were about gay people in general.
 That just isn't so."

 The Gay & Lesbian Alliance Against Defamation (GLAAD) praised the film for "going beyond the stereotypes to see the characters' depth and humanity.
 The film celebrates differences and points out the outrageousness of hiding those differences."
-The film was also nominated for a GLAAD Media Award.
+The film was also nominated for a GLAAD Media Award for Outstanding Film – Wide Release.